ttlock/iOS_TTLock_Demo_Deprecated/README.md

 <br>3.Find Target->Build Settings ->Enable Bitcode ,then set 'NO'.
 <br>4.Find Target->Build Settings ->Always Embed Swift Standard Libraries ,then set 'YES'.
 <br>5.Find Target->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth.framework to your project .
-<br>6.Please refer to the last item of this document,if you need to upload to App Store.
+<br>6.Please refer to the last item "Dynamic frameworks are uploaded to AppStore" of this document,if you need to upload to App Store.

 ## Introduction